-- Experience with traumatized migrants, internally displaced people and/or refugees
+- Experience with migrants experiencing trauma, internally displaced people, and/or refugees

 - Experience with short-term therapy

-- Experience with individual, family and group counselling
+- Experience with individual, family, and group counseling

 - Experience in adapting recognized and accepted therapeutic techniques in consideration of local cultural contexts

-- Experience with adherence counselling and/or patient education for chronic diseases
+- Experience with adherence counseling and/or patient education for chronic diseases